 Home – The Great Spotted Woodpecker is still visiting the peanut feeder regularly.
 It is the male but I have not seen the female for some weeks.
 In the early afternoon I notice a ball of frog spawn has appeared in one of the ponds.

 Tuesday 13th March – Old Royston – Dill the Dog and I set off down the steep slope from High Bridge in Old Royston – a hamlet of maybe a dozen houses – to the Barnsley Canal.
 The water is green and scummy here.
 Great Tits are everywhere and making it loudly obvious of the fact.
 Woods cover the steep slope above the opposite bank and a couple of chained-up dogs on the top are barking at Dill the Dog, who is, as usual, oblivious to the noise.
 Wrens, Robins and Blue Tits are joining in the cacophony.
 The path turns and comes out the other side of the old Sheffield to Leeds Midland Railway line that ran via Cudworth.
 The line is dismantled beyond Cudworth yet the rails have only a light veneer of rust which would seem to indicate they are still occasionally used.
 Back across the railway and up a bank to come out above Bear Cave.
 I head on towards Royston.
 The older trees are replaced by much younger Silver Birch and Alder and the canal is wider and clear of weed.
 Pussy Willow is bright yellow with pollen.
 A pumping station stands by the canal and what looks like a feeder pond is be the opposite bank.
 A noisy pair of Mallard descend to the pond.
 It is a bright day but there is a lively wind blowing.
 Back across to the railway.
 A now lifted railway line split off from the main line here and runs parallel to it.
 Another line drops down from the Monckton Coking Works, also lifted and joins this track.
-Up the slope is yet another line, more recently lifted, running again form the coking plant.
+Up the slope is yet another line, more recently lifted, running again from the coking plant.

 A Robin perches silently on a low branch in a willow sapling.
 The higher line merges with the path I am on.
 Here there is a concrete enclosure a couple of feet high with the buckled remains of a steel fence inside it.
 In the centre there appears to be a pit or small shaft out of which is growing a willow which is at least ten years old.
 A set of buffers made of old rail stand at the end of a short spur off the main track.
-There are the remains of a set of points that would have taken a line off onto the one I am walking.
+There are the remains of a set of points that would have taken a line off onto the one on which I am walking.
 Shortly the land beside the track rises and has been shored with large blocks of dressed stone; many now are being forced out by the roots of trees on the slope above.
 There is the base, just three courses of stone blocks high, to the pillar which held the Grand Central Railway branch from Barnsley.
 Two other pillars, still at their original height are on the other side of the railway, one on the far side of the canal.
 An old wayside sign lays, with its large concrete base, broken on its side.
 A workmen’s concrete shed has collapsed.
 The track now curves off to the north-east to join the Grand Central Line which would have joined the West Riding and Grimsby Joint Railway line near Nostell.
 The intact line heads on up towards Wakefield.
 Blackthorn is in flower and the herald of spring, a Chiffchaff is singing.
 The track crosses Church Lane where I turn and then turn again onto Navvy Lane which leads back to Old Royston.

 Home – With the house on the market I have been debating whether or not to plant anything at all in the vegetable patches this year.
 However, interest in the house has been decidedly slow so in go seven rows of Broad Beans.
 Ground Elder is coming through fast so I hoe it out.
 Then a quick cleaning of the ground in the greenhouse.
 A tray of lettuce and one of tomatoes are sown indoors.